prototypefund/reproducible-website/_events/berlin2017/ReproducibleSummitIIIEventDocumentation.md

 - Here is my software, it build reproducibly, and I am proud of it.

-- Higer quality, interest of the user and interest of other developers.
+- Higher quality, interest of the user and interest of other developers.
 User pressure is a good makreting value point.

 - I am a dev I didn't know how to prove that my work is rb.
 With reprotest I can achieve that.